A general nonlinear characterization of stochastic incompleteness: Declarations

-\textsc{Acknowledgments.} G.G., M.M. and F.P.~were financially supported by the PRIN Project ``Direct and Inverse Problems for Partial Differential Equations: Theoretical Aspects and Applications'' (grant no.~201758MTR2, MIUR, Italy).
-K.I. was financially supported by JSPS KAKENHI Grant Number 19H05599.
+\textbf{Funding.} G.G., M.M.~and F.P.~were financially supported by the projects ``Partial Differential Equations and Related Geometric-Functional Inequalities'' (grant no.~20229M52AS) and ``Geometric-Analytic Methods for PDEs and Applications (GAMPA)'' (grant no.~2022SLTHCE), funded by European Union -- Next Generation EU within the PRIN 2022 program (D.D.~104 - 02/02/2022 Ministero dell’Università e della Ricerca -- Italy).
+K.I.~was financially supported by JSPS KAKENHI Grant Number 19H05599 (Japan).